Understanding Addiction Treatment

 Intensive Outpatient Treatment

 For some people, living at home and returning to daily life outside the treatment program may create a higher risk of relapse than it would for other people.
-You may have more daily exposure to the abused substance, social networks that encourage substance abuse, or co-occurring disorders that require management for longer periods of time after you complete residential treatment.
+You may have more daily exposure to the substance, social networks that encourage substance use, or co-occurring disorders that require management for longer periods of time after you complete residential treatment.
 That’s where intensive outpatient treatment (i.e., intensive outpatient program, or IOP) comes in.

-Designed to provide a higher level of transition support for those who have these types of challenges, Oxford’s 10-week IOP focuses on education, therapy, and building accountability.
+Designed to provide a higher level of transition support for those who have these types of challenges, Oxford’s IOP focuses on education, therapy, and building accountability.
 Morning and evening sessions—lasting about 3 to 4 hours each—will help you gain and reinforce skills to help avoid relapse and recognize triggers.

 These outpatient treatment options are available at Resolutions Oxford, a sober living facility just 16 miles from the Oxford residential campus.